A leading force engaging people and ideas in building a better future for rural America.

 When I’m not working, I like to spend time with my family – my parents, Scott and Shannon Burgett, and my sister, Brittani Phillips, who gave me the best niece ever.
 I also stay busy with football, powerlifting, and track.

-Currently, I attend Lyons-Decatur Northeast High School and will graduate in 2019.
+Currently, I graduated from Lyons-Decatur Northeast High School in May 2019.